 First you have to find out where you have sinned and how.
 Have you built links “artificially”?
 In many cases someone else did it on your behalf.
 Sometimes even your competition might be responsible for your tanking on Google.

 Another term that sounds as if coined by the Google PR department: “negative SEO”.
 It scares website owners into using paid search (Google Adwords).
 Now that Google officially allows sites to be attacked by links anything is possible and it’s a wild west mentality out there.

 Another annoyance created by Google

 You have to find all the links that look “dodgy” and remove them or “disavow” them.
 It’s easy for spammers who know exactly where they have built links.
 They just need to plug a site out of their linkfarm that has been busted or simply throw away the domain altogether.
 Sadly legitimate webmasters like you and me aren’t so lucky.
 Sometimes I wish I spammed Google in the past.

 Finding the links that bother big Google is quite a nuisance to say the least.

-One of the first things to look for when trying to find unnatural links are so called site-wide links.
+One of the first things to look for when trying to find unnatural links or spam links are so called site-wide links.
 This kind of link is pretty self-explanatory.
 It’s a link from (almost) every single page on a given domain.
 There are a few common cases where a site links out to another site on every single page.